blocks-to-text/prepare-to-teach/README.md

 ## Practice Coding and Prepare Exercises

-With a little bit of planning it's possible to study and prepare class materials at the same time.
+With a little bit of planning it's possible to study and prepare lesson materials at the same time.
 Seeing as some of the most effective types of exercises ask students to work with pre-written code (parsons problems, code completion, finding single bugs, and modifying behavior of existing code), it doesn't take much more effort to create exercises than to write your own notes.

-By simply keeping a collection of the most helpful or challenging snippets you encounter in your own study, you can build up the raw material for the exercises you use in class.
-After studying go back through your collected snippets and make a series of practice exercises out of each one: create permalinks to [the parsonizer](https://blocks-to-text.github.io/parsonizer/), change variable names and constants then permalink to [Python Tutor](http://www.pythontutor.com/visualize.html#mode=edit), remove a line and replace it with a comment, introduce a single error.
-Small changes that feel trivial to you can actually turn a familiar snippet into real challenge for students to understand.
+By simply keeping a collection of the most helpful or challenging snippets you encounter in your own study, you can build up the raw material for classroom exercises.
+After studying go back through your collected snippets and make a series of exercises out of each one: create permalinks to [the parsonizer](https://blocks-to-text.github.io/parsonizer/), permalink to [Python Tutor](http://www.pythontutor.com/visualize.html#mode=edit), change variable names and constants, remove a line and replace it with a comment, introduce a single error ...
+Small changes that feel trivial to you can actually turn a familiar snippet into real challenge for your students.

 Recommended study resources:
 * [CS Principles: Big Ideas in Programming](https://runestone.academy/runestone/static/StudentCSP/index.html) - an outstanding course and reference for learning Python and how to use it.
-Even if it is too much for your students to follow, it will not only teach you coding but how to teach it
+Even if it is too much for your students to follow, it's worth studying yourself.
+Not only will you learn to code, but how to teach coding.

 [TOP](#prepare-to-teach)